Event Propagation

 Summary

-Event propagation allows Arcade to send events (hotspot clicks and CTA clicks) to anything that is listening for them.
+Event propagation allows Arcade to send events to the site hosting the Arcade.

 Method